 Before you implement Gainsight, here’s how to make sure you plan your project to achieve high adoption.
 There are three things to consider from a change management perspective to achieve high adoption and make Gainsight yield satisfactory customer journeys:

-- FVD: for an easier customer success adoption, choose a process(es) that already exist and the users are well adapted to.
-Specifically speaking, pick a process where challenges exist and Gainsight could add a significant value.
+For an easier customer success adoption, choose a process(es) that already exist and the users are well adapted to.
+Specifically speaking, pick a process where challenges exist and Gainsight could add significant value.
 By using this approach, the users only have to learn one thing – the new technology.
-This simplifies adoption and increases the chances of high adoption and instant high value realization.
-With this, Gainsight helps in identifying upsell opportunities, flagging customers at risk, sending NPS surveys with calls to action, reducing churn and monitoring CSM inputs.
+This simplifies adoption and increases the chances of high adoption and instant high-value realization.
+With this, Gainsight helps in identifying upsell opportunities, flagging customers at risk, sending NPS surveys with calls to action, reducing churn, and monitoring CSM inputs.

-- Phase 2: This phase should ideally be timed for when users have already “warmed up” to Gainsight as the new customer success system.
+This phase should ideally be timed for when users have already “warmed up” to Gainsight as the new customer success system.
 In other words, the users are comfortable using Gainsight and are already realizing the value.
 In this phase, you want to consider integrating NEW processes into Gainsight.
-The only ‘new’ thing that the users would have to learn at this stage are the new process or one new module for the customer journey, since they are already used to the customer success software.
-For example: Customer lifecycle (if you’ve never had those formalized and consistent prior to installing Gainsight), customer campaigns, etc.
+The only ‘new’ thing that the users would have to learn at this stage is the new process or one new module for the customer journey since they are already used to the customer success software.
+For example Customer lifecycle (if you’ve never had those formalized and consistent prior to installing Gainsight), customer campaigns, etc.

 Implementing Gainsight can be different depending on the systems you already have and the business you work within, if you have a different experience in implementing Gainsight or any questions then please leave a comment below!
 Similarly, if you know anyone who would find this information useful then please share this blog.